vintagecomputernordic/dec/index.md

 # Digital Equipment Corporation (DEC)

-There are many sites documenting the history of Digital Equipment Corporation (DEC), including:
+There are several sites documenting the history of Digital Equipment Corporation (DEC), including:

 [Wikipedia](https://en.wikipedia.org/wiki/Digital_Equipment_Corporation)
 [Computer History Museum](https://www.computerhistory.org/brochures/d-f/digital-equipment-corporation-dec/)

+There is also a [book](./assets/books/DEC_1957_to_the_Present,1978.pdf) written about the company from 1957 to "the present", which was then the late 1970s.

 The Programmed Data Processor (PDP) is a wellknown series of minicomputers developed by DEC.